Nourish - 6 Tips For Developing Healthy Eating Habits In Young Kids

 No. 3 – Encourage Your Children to Eat Different Varieties of Food From a Young Age

-Experiment with new foods and make meals as colourful and as rich in variety as possible.
-Diversity is key, and so the more visually stimulating a meal appears, and the more colours and textures it incorporates, the more likely your children will be to delve in – especially if they were involved in creating it.
+A great way to develop healthy eating habits is to experiment with new foods.
+One way to do this is to make meals as colourful and as rich in variety as possible.
+Diversity is key, and so the more visually stimulating a meal appears, and the more colours and textures it incorporates, the more likely your children will be to delve in.
+Especially if they were involved in creating it.

 Also, give your child the benefit of the doubt.
-Instead of being doubtful when they pick up something they haven’t tried before and saying “you can try this, but you probably won’t like it”, be casual and approach it normally without a doubtful opinion.
+Instead of being doubtful when they pick up something they haven’t tried before and saying “you can try this, but you probably won’t like it”, be casual.
+Approach it normally without a doubtful opinion.
 You just might be surprised!

 No. 4 – If a Certain Food is Disliked, Don’t Give up Hope